saymrwulf/onnxruntime/notes.md

-2015-03-15T02:06:00 - Implementing approach from a new paper read last night (onnxruntime) 2015-04-07T04:54:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (onnxruntime) 2015-04-07T03:53:00 - Implementing approach from a new paper read last night (onnxruntime)
+2015-03-15T02:06:00 - Implementing approach from a new paper read last night (onnxruntime) 2015-04-07T04:54:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (onnxruntime) 2015-04-07T03:53:00 - Implementing approach from a new paper read last night (onnxruntime) 2015-04-07T22:43:00 - Minor doc updates: linking to article on quantization (onnxruntime)